Skip to main content

 Legal Hunting Hours

-1. All big game and small game species (except bullfrogs, raccoons, opossums, and the chasing of foxes and rabbits) are daylight hours only (30 mins before legal sunrise to 30 mins after legal sunset) except turkey and migratory birds which ends at official sunset.
-Exceptions under the migratory birds are sandhill cranes which end at 3 pm.
-Along with opening day of dove season opens at noon.
+1. All big game and small game species (except bullfrogs, raccoons, opossums, the chasing of foxes and rabbits, and coyote and bobcat during the night-time season) are daylight hours only (30 minutes before legal sunrise to 30 minutes after legal sunset) except turkey and migratory birds which ends at official sunset.
+Exceptions under the migratory birds are sandhill cranes, which end at 3 p.m., along with opening day of dove season, which opens at noon.

 3. Hunting of migratory birds is to comply with federal regulations for migratory birds, unless restricted by proclamation.